 The following is a list of home improvements and tactics that could reduce your homeowners insurance costs, sometimes by considerable amounts when you are eligible for multiple discount programs.

 To get a good deal it is best to compare insurance premiums from 3-4 insurers every time your policy is up for renewal, although you should also look at any longevity discounts your current provider may offer.
-Usually, staying with the same company for 3-5 years is rewarded with five percent discount, and ten percent for six years or longer.
+Usually, staying with the same company for 3-5 years is rewarded with a five percent discount, and ten percent for six years or longer.

 When you choose higher deductibles, your insurer will reduce your annual premium.
 Nowadays, many financial experts agree that with the increasing homeowners insurance costs, it no longer makes sense to augment your premium in an attempt to lower your deductible.